Robust Ante-hoc Graph Explainer using Bilevel Optimization: Introduction

 The first limitation is based on the intuitive assumption that a good explanation should enable the user to approximately reproduce the decisions of the model for new input.
-That is simply because the predictions will often depend on parts of the input that are not part of the explanation.
+That is simply because the predictions will often depend on parts of the input that are not part of the post-hoc explanations.
 The second limitation is based on the fact that for models with a large number of parameters, such as neural networks, there are likely multiple parameter settings that achieve similar values of the loss function.
 However, only some of such models might be explainable \cite{rudin2019stop,zhang2022protgnn}.
-While these limitations do not necessarily depend on a specific model, this paper addresses them in the context of Graph Neural Networks for graph-level tasks (classification and regression).
+While these limitations do not necessarily depend on a specific model, this paper addresses them in the context of Graph Neural Networks (GNNs) for graph-level classifications.

-We propose RAGE---a novel ante-hoc explainer for graphs---that aims to find compact explanations while maximizing the graph classification/regression accuracy using bilevel optimization.
-Figure \ref{fig::ante-post-hoc} compares the post-hoc and ante-hoc approaches in the context of graph classification.
+This paper proposes RAGE, a novel ante-hoc explainer for graphs that finds compact explanations while maximizing the graph classification accuracy using bilevel optimization.
 RAGE explanations are given as input to the GNN, which guarantees that no information outside of the explanation is used for prediction.
-This enables the user to select an appropriate trade-off between the compactness of the explanations and their discrimination power.
 We show that RAGE explanations are more robust to noise in the input graph than existing (post-hoc and ante-hoc) alternatives.
 Moreover, our explanations are learned jointly with the GNN, which enables RAGE to learn GNNs that are accurate and explainable.
 In fact, we show that RAGE's explainability objective produces an inductive bias that often improves the accuracy of the learned GNN compared to the base model.
 We emphasize that while RAGE is an ante-hoc model, it is general enough to be applied to a broad class of GNNs.

-Figure \ref{fig::motivational_figure} shows examples of RAGE explanations in two case studies.
-In \ref{fig::a}, we show an explanation from a synthetic dataset (\textsc{Planted Clique}), where the goal is to classify whether the graph has a planted clique or not based on examples.
-As expected, the edge influences learned by RAGE match with the planted clique.
-In \ref{fig::b}, we show an explanation for a real dataset (\textsc{Sunglasses}) with graphs representing headshots (images), where the goal is to classify whether the person in the corresponding headshot is wearing sunglasses.
-We notice that edge influences highlight pixels around the sunglasses.
-We provide a detailed case study using these two datasets in Section \ref{sec::case_study}, including a comparison against state-of-the-art post-hoc and ante-hoc explainers.
-We also evaluate our approach quantitatively in terms of accuracy, reproducibility, and robustness.
-Our results show that RAGE often outperforms several baselines.
-Our main contributions can be summarized as follows: